saa-lucas/UFC-Statistics-Bachelor/Extension-and-Teaching-Assistantship/2026-Python-Data-Treatment-Course-SEst/README.md

 This directory contains the documentation and technical materials for the "Data Treatment with Python" course delivered during the **Statistics Week (SEST) at the Federal University of Ceará (UFC)** in 2026.

 ## 📝 About the Course
-The 2026 edition was expanded into a **two-day intensive bootcamp** with a distinct pedagogical progression, elevating students from basic data manipulation to professional-grade data engineering and ETL logic.
+The 2026 edition was expanded into a **two-day intensive workshop** with a distinct pedagogical progression, elevating students from basic data manipulation to professional-grade data engineering and ETL logic.
 As the **Technical Coordinator at Gauss Jr.**, I designed this training to simulate chaotic, real-world data environments using two distinct synthetic datasets:

 * **Day 1 (Guided Instruction):** Focused on a general consulting client database (`base_clientes_bruta.csv`) to establish fundamentals in anomaly detection, typing, and outlier removal through a guided coding session.
 * **Day 2 (Hands-on Challenge):** Shifting from a "code showcase" to a practical lab.
 Students were given a complex fintech risk assessment dataset named **GaussPay** (`usuarios_gausspay_bruto.csv`) and challenged to independently apply the ETL structures learned on Day 1 to solve mixed date formats, Regex, and advanced statistical imputation.